 Let’s look at a simple Selenium code snippet for starting chrome and navigating to a URL, and the result once integrated as a step Keyword:

-Note: if you haven’t add the chromedriver to your PATH you have to uncomment the first line and set the path to the chromedriver binary explicitly using the System property webdriver.chrome.driver.
+Note: if you haven’t added the chromedriver to your PATH, you have to uncomment the first line and set the path to the chromedriver binary explicitly using the System property webdriver.chrome.driver.

 In a separate class called ChromeKeywordsTest, we will use JUnit to invoke our Keyword via step’s context, run it locally and build a basic test case.
 But first, let’s add the following dependency to our pom.xml in order to have access to JUnit’s functionality:

 If you run the unit test mapped to the method createAndNavigateTest (by right clicking the method’s name and clicking Run As -> JUnit Test ), you should see an instance of Chrome start, take you to the exense.ch front page and quickly navigate to our Consulting page.